SeisComP/seiscomp/doc/base/tests.rst

   together with associated control data, usage procedures, and operating procedures, are tested to determine whether they are fit for use. [#WPUT]_

-This chapter targets programmers, either ones contributing to SeisComP or adding their extended set of modules / libraries.
+This chapter targets programmers, either ones contributing to |scname| or adding their extended set of modules / libraries.

-Since most of the SeisComP code is written in C++, this chapter focuses on C++ unit tests.
+Since most of the |scname| code is written in C++, this chapter focuses on C++ unit tests.
 For C++, we have evaluated three unit test frameworks:

 * CppUnit